daknob/eldim/README.md

 secure version of TLS, but currently it may accept some more weak ciphers and not only the most secure ones.

+### Encryption
+For file encryption and decryption eldim uses a fairly known algorithm, called [TripleSec](https://keybase.io/triplesec/).
+It is essentially three cryptographic algorithms combined into a single library.
+It uses AES, Salsa20, and Twofish.

+It is entirely overkill for the purposes of this tool, but it is a simple and nice library that exposes a single function for encryption, and everything is handled automatically.
+There's no need to do HMACs, hashes, padding, IVs, or anything, and works quite well.
+It also comes with its own storage format, so the only output is a byte array that's just written to a file.
+However, TripleSec is the reason uploads may need up to `2*sizeof(file)` in terms of RAM.

 ## How to run eldim
 eldim runs as a daemon, since it has to listen for HTTPS requests continuously.
 For this reason, you need to ensure that the binary is